All applications are completed online. The application works best on a desktop computer, rather than a smartphone or tablet.

 If you can't complete your application in one sitting you can log out at any time.
 You can come back to it later by logging in with your username and password on the SATAC website.

 Submitting your application

-When you submit your application, SATAC confirms that it has been received by emailing you an acknowledgement of your application.
-Check this email carefully and advise SATAC immediately if you spot any errors.
+SATAC will confirm that you have submitted your application by emailing you an acknowledgment.
+Check your acknowledgment and tell SATAC immediately if you spot any errors.
 Your email will also contain your SATAC reference number.
-Your SATAC reference number is a unique nine-digit number that SATAC will use for identification purposes, so it’s important that you keep a record of it.
+Your SATAC reference number is a unique nine-digit number used for identification purposes, so it’s important that you keep a record of it.

 Online application services

-There may be delays in assessing your qualifications if you do not supply the correct documentation in support of your application.
-If you are required to provide documents for current year (2018) studies, submit these as soon as they are available.
+Supplying incorrect or incomplete documentation may delay assessment.
+If you need to provide documents for current year (2020) studies, submit them as soon as they are available.

-If you are sending documents in hard copy do not send irreplaceable originals e.g. your year 12 certificate or degree parchment.
+If you are sending documents in hard copy do not send irreplaceable originals.
 SATAC does not return documents, and we do not keep documents submitted in previous years.

-If any of your documents are in a language other than English, you must submit copies of both the original documents and the full translation.
-Copies of official transcripts and parchments may be attached to your online application as scans of original documents, however if you are submitting them as a hard copy, the documents must be certified copies.
 Transcript translations must show results for all subjects undertaken.
 All translations must be completed by an independent accredited translator.
-It is your responsibility to comply with any requests by SATAC to provide further documentation, either in the original language or translated into English.
+It is your responsibility to follow any requests by SATAC to provide further documentation, either in the original language or translated into English.

 Certification of documents

-If you are residing interstate, you may take your original documents in person to another tertiary admissions centre, i.e. UAC in New South Wales, QTAC in Queensland, VTAC in Victoria or TISC in Western Australia for certification.
-A fee is charged for this service.
+If you are interstate, you can take your original documents in person to the tertiary admissions centre in that state.
+They may charge a fee for this service.